ontzero/editorialmanager-password-helper/README.md

    - 360Chrome usually supports `chrome://extensions`, or an extensions page from its browser menu.
 3. Enable Developer mode.
 4. Click Load unpacked.
-5. Select this repository folder.
+5. Select this repository folder(.zip file downloaded from this repository).

 If you already loaded an older version, click Reload for this extension on the extensions page, then refresh the Editorial Manager page.